wbing520/ai-performance-engineering/code/ch11/README.md

 - **PyTorch 2.7**
 - **Blackwell B200** GPU

-Examples extracted from Chapter 10: baseline training, profiling with torch.profiler and NVTX, model compilation (torch.compile), mixed-precision training, FlashAttention integration, memory optimizations (checkpointing/offloading), DDP scaling, and inference optimizations with INT8 and CUDA Graphs fileciteturn5file0
+Examples extracted from Chapter 10: baseline training, profiling with torch.profiler and NVTX, model compilation (torch.compile), mixed-precision training, FlashAttention integration, memory optimizations (checkpointing/offloading), DDP scaling, and inference optimizations with INT8 and CUDA Graphs.

 Each example has its own directory.
 From the repo root you can: